Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $240 per person.

 Make plans with your tour director.

-A thirty-minute ride aboard a commuter train will take you from London to the town of Windsor, which has been the location of royal residences for almost a thousand years, ever since William the Conqueror settled there in 1070.
+A forty-minute ride aboard a commuter train will take you from London to the town of Windsor, which has been the location of royal residences for almost a thousand years, ever since William the Conqueror settled there in 1070.